 The EDMG All Ack Support subfield is set to one to indicate support for the reception of a Multi-TID BlockAck frame under the all ack context when the AckType subfield value is 11 (see 10.63.2).
 The EDMG All Ack Support subfield is set to 0 otherwise.
 CID1956

-The SM Power Save Capability subfield is defined in Figure 45.
+The SM Power Save Capability field is defined in Figure 45.